ameenbasith/ifs-generation/README.md

 ## The Problem
 I was requested to spruce up the front-end.

-I could possibly change the color scheme to more black and white, revisit this idea at a later time
+I could possibly change the color scheme to more black and white, revisit this idea at a later time.
+Currently, main focus should be how to orient the forms and also what font to use.
+Possibly montserrat